- z/OS file structures

 RMF runs several data collectors.
 You can see how many RMF collectors are active with the command

 The RMF task gathers performance data, but it is not held in a useful format.
 You use the RMF monitors to interpret the data, to allow you to check out your system performance

 This is a real time monitor that is useful for investigating problems that are happening now.
+It is mainly used to investigate problems with a single job, task or address space.
 You invoke it by either using the TSO command